VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 {{< columns >}}

-Wave shaping is a a pretty broad term, but usually it refers to a method of mapping a wave onto another.
+Wave shaping is a pretty broad term, but usually it refers to a method of mapping a wave onto another.
 It's basically just a function, like you've seen in math class, if you think y=x, that's a simple 45° slope, and that corresponds to this:

 ---